The 107th anniversary of birth of poet Sufia Kamal, founder president of Bangladesh Mahila Parishad and Chhayanaut, would be observed today.

-She was also involved in the movement against the embargo on Tagore imposed by the government in late 1960s.
-She took part in the 1969 mass uprising and the non- cooperation movement in March 1971.
+She was also involved in the movement to protest the embargo on Tagore imposed by the then government in the late 1960s.
+She was also involved in the mass-upsurge of 1969 and the non- cooperation movement of March 1971.
+She also renounced the ‘Tamgha-e-Imtiaz’ award given to her by the Pakistan government.

 Want stories like this in your inbox?